WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-10-AI-test-idea-generation-example.markdown

 Prompt #2: Introduce information about the system under test to analyze
 ------------------------------------------
 This is a long passage of text that I got from a Microsoft website.
-I treated this like a fast grab and go use case because I am trying to mimic a situation where gathering the inputs is inexpensive.
+I treated this like a fast "grab and go" use case because I am trying to mimic a situation where gathering the inputs is inexpensive.
 I am also mimicking a situation where the input data is fuzzy and ambiguous.